hbali/flutter_localization/README.md

+# This is a fork of the original plugin to avoid using context when calling getString().
+FlutterLocalizationTranslator is a singleton anyway so I didn't see the reason to use context.

 # Flutter Localization

 Flutter Localization is a package use for in-app localization with Map data.
 Easier and faster to implement.
 This